 The GW4 BioMed2 MRC DTP has no iCASE conversion target.
 However, this does not preclude industrial involvement which can take several forms (including placement, co-supervision and financial contribution to project costs).

-We have arranged partnerships with the following organisations:
+We have partnerships with the following organisations:

 - Certus Technology